cornish/pathology-nlp/README.md

 ## Project TO DO List

+* Summarize unmatched concepts (similar to matched concepts)
+* Create views to convert long format to wide
+  * which features/concepts do you care about?
 * train deep learning model based on partially matched concepts?
   * get list of unmatched concepts
   * have Toby/Adrie help with mapping (for training)
-  * create classifier for unmatched phrases
+  * create classifier for unmatched phrases (extraction)
 * Match based on edit distance?
   * https://www.nltk.org/api/nltk.metrics.html
   * https://github.com/seatgeek/fuzzywuzzy
   * https://python.gotrained.com/nltk-edit-distance-jaccard-distance/
 * Create aliases and process to load/match them
-* Update parser to run over more than just 1 report (probably switch from NB to .py file)
+  * Use DL instead?
 * literature review
 * review hand mapped reports
-* Create views to convert long format to wide
 * Also create views with parent concepts (Show me histologic type for these reports sql)
 * Some reports Q: A format per line; others different format.
 Find some of each
 * X - Hand map one or two reports